oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 A comprehensive guide to installing oVirt 3.4.

 ## ⁠Chapter 1.
-Installing Red Hat Enterprise Virtualization
+Installing oVirt

-### Workflow Progress - Installing Red Hat Enterprise Virtualization Manager
+### Workflow Progress - Installing oVirt

 ![](images/1191.png "images/1191.png")

-### Installing the Red Hat Enterprise Virtualization Manager
+### Installing oVirt

-**Overview**
+*Overview*'

-The Red Hat Enterprise Virtualization Manager can be installed under one of two arrangements - a standard setup in which the Manager is installed on an independent physical machine or virtual machine, or a self-hosted engine setup in which the Manager runs on a virtual machine that the Manager itself controls.
+oVirt can be installed under one of two arrangements - a standard setup in which oVirt is installed on an independent physical machine or virtual machine, or a self-hosted engine setup in which oVirt runs on a virtual machine that oVirt itself controls.

 <div class="alert alert-info">
-**Important:** While the prerequisites for and basic configuration of the Red Hat Enterprise Virtualization Manager itself are the same for both standard and self-hosted engine setups, the process for setting up a self-hosted engine is different from that of a standard setup.
+**Important:** While the prerequisites for and basic configuration of oVirt itself are the same for both standard and self-hosted engine setups, the process for setting up a self-hosted engine is different from that of a standard setup.

 </div>
 **Prerequisites**

-Before installing the Red Hat Virtualization Manager, you must ensure that you meet all the prerequisites.
-To complete installation of the Red Hat Enterprise Virtualization Manager successfully, you must also be able to determine:
+Before installing oVirt, you must ensure that you meet all the prerequisites.
+To complete installation of oVirt successfully, you must also be able to determine:

 1. The ports to be used for HTTP and HTTPS communication.
 The defaults ports are `80` and `443` respectively.
-2. The fully qualified domain name (FQDN) of the system on which the Manager is to be installed.
+2. The fully qualified domain name (FQDN) of the system on which oVirt is to be installed.
-3. The password you use to secure the Red Hat Enterprise Virtualization administration account.
+3. The password you use to secure the oVirt administration account.
 4. The location of the database server to be used.
 You can use the setup script to install and configure a local database server or use an existing remote database server.
 To use a remote database server you must know:
     -   The host name of the system on which the remote database server exists.
     -   The port on which the remote database server is listening.